soylentOrange/sdarr/README.md

-As the SDAR-algorithm, implemented in `sdar()`, heavily uses linear regressions, a faster version `sdar.lazy()` was implemented, which finds the optimum region for the (one) final linear regression by random sub-sampling within the normalized range of the test-data.
+As the SDAR-algorithm, implemented in `sdar()`, heavily uses linear regressions, a faster version `sdar.lazy()` was implemented, which finds the optimum region for the final linear regression by random sub-sampling within the normalized range of the test-data.

 ## Installation